tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 general-purpose software that uses AI as magic.
 Notice *the difference between automation and magic*.

+For example, grammar checkers are not technical, so you get a lot of errors marked because they don't *understand* computer and math languages and idioms.
+They only want you to pay a subscription to fix all the "issues" ~~you have~~ they sell you.
+Their dream is to remove all the "issues 💸," so your original tone even changes, and ends up sounding like a robotic agent or someone else.

+In the end, you have to be proficient in English (i.e., the domain) to know what you're doing because any "magic" tool was made just for the sake of a profit agenda, thus bloated under the hood.
+You have to compose your tools instead of paying for generic ones that turn into workarounds and will never return most of the investment.

+General-purpose software is useful *but not engineering-grade*.
+On the other hand, mathematical software must be engineering-grade by nature.

+You should refrain from saying, "It was ~~generated~~ by AI" when, in fact, the reality of how AI should work comes to "It was *automated* by AI."
+The exception would be only when the whole tool (as a final product) is named after AI, e.g., "AI generated image."

+There are likely possible ways to make AI work for our domain language (as said above).

 I figured out one simple way to leverage an AI application for this project, so it serves as a good example.